(206) 207 3461 [email protected]

 Use of the lines arrows at the end, such that they provide a clear understanding as below:

-• On a lead line, a freestanding indicator to show that the complete section towards which it points;
+• On a lead line, a freestanding indicator shows the complete section towards which it points;

-• On a lead line, an arrow touching a line to show the surface presented by the line looking along the arrow’s direction; or
+• On a lead line, an arrow touches a line to show the surface presented by the line looking along the arrow’s direction; or

 • To indicate a movement direction